oracle/python-cx_Oracle/doc/src/subscription.rst

     information about the tables changed for this notification.
 This attribute will be None if the qos parameter included the flag :data:`~cx_Oracle.SUBSCR_QOS_QUERY` when the subscription was created.

+.. attribute:: Message.txid

+    This read-only attribute returns the id of the transaction that generated the notification.

 .. attribute:: Message.type